TobiasHerr/Mobile-SDK-Doc-fork/source/android-tutorials/ActivationAndBinding.md

 3. Lastly, override the `onResume()` method and invoke the `setUpListener()` to setup the listeners.
 Then override the `onDestroy()` method and invoke the `tearDownListener()` method to remove the listeners in `appActivationManager`.

+> Important: The `AppActivationState` and `AircraftBindingState` enum values in the above `onUpdate()` methods of listeners will be updated only when the actual application activation state and aircraft binding state get changed.

 ### Working on Login and Logout DJI User Account

 In order to activate the application, we need to login a DJI user account.
 Now let's create the following methods and invoke them in the `onClick()` method: